hhbo62/Restaurant-Order-Program/README.md

 # Restaurant-Order-Program
-A program modeling a restaurant w/o classes
+A program modeling a restaurant with out classes
 This is basicly a random program that I made that simulates a resturaunt program.
 I'm also using it to help me get familiar with github